allisonmahmood/PublicDraft-PhysProject/README.md

 > Public repo showing the structure used by Allison Mahmood in his Physics Project
-> Files contained include materials from Cardiff University and should not be copied or redistributed without permission of the university
+> Files contained include materials from Cardiff University and other sources and should not be copied or redistributed without permission of the owner of the material

 ### __PX3350__ - Physics Project &nbsp;  `Project`